As a family member to an Italian citizen, you have a full right to enter and stay in Italy.

 It is required to prove that you depend on the Italian citizen for your maintenance and to register your residence at the same address.
 In order to secure your residence in Italy, you are expected to apply for a residence permit or a residence card within 8 days from your arrival.

-The family members within the first and second degree (spouse, children up to 21 years, parents, grandparents and grandchildren) can obtain a five years residence card.
+The family members within the 1st and 2nd degree (spouse, children up to 21 years, parents, grandparents and grandchildren) can obtain a five-year residence card.
 The other family members are entitled to obtain a two years residence card.

 Both allow the family member to work/study and give access to full health care coverage on a par with Italian citizens.
 Both residence documents are renewable.

-Both are depending documents for their validity: should the Italian citizen leave Italy, divorce from the spouse or die, the family member can lose the residence permit (although there are some safeguards).
+NOTE: residency for family members depend on the Italian citizen for their validity.
+Should the Italian citizen leave Italy, divorce the spouse, or die, the family member can lose the residence permit (although there are some safeguards).

 There is a possibility to obtain an independent residence permit: in case the family member becomes financially independent (e.g. through employment or business), s/he can obtain an independent residence permit for work/business.